Clinic Policies

 Patient Attachment

-• You agree to be randomly assigned to a designated family doctor by the clinic as determined at the first visit.
+• You agree to be randomly assigned to a designated family doctor by the clinic at your first visit.

-• Patients are encouraged to seek health care from Maywood Medical whenever possible.
+• Patients are encouraged to seek care at Maywood Medical whenever possible.

-• Patients should identify their family doctor as their primary care provider for all healthcare-related correspondence when multiple providers are involved.
+• When multiple providers are involved (e.g., specialists, walk-in clinics, or hospitals), patients should identify their Maywood family doctor as their primary care provider for all healthcare-related correspondence.

 Respect

-• We observe a scent-free and smoke-free policy for the health of all those at the clinic.
+• We maintain a scent-free and smoke-free environment for the health and comfort of everyone at the clinic.

 • Phone calls must be taken outside the clinic.